Prosper of Reggio

-Saint Prosper of Reggio (San Prospero; died 25 June c.
+Prosper of Reggio (San Prospero; died 25 June c.
 466) is an Italian saint.
 Tradition holds that he was a bishop of Reggio Emilia for twenty-two years.
 Little is known of his life, but documents attest that he was indeed bishop of Reggio Emilia in the fifth century.

 Remembered for his sense of charity, he is the patron saint of Reggio Emilia, although its cathedral is not dedicated to him.
 Instead, the church of San Prospero, which Prosper himself had built and dedicated to Saint Apollinaris, commemorates his episcopate.
 He died at Reggio Emilia.

 Veneration

 Tradition holds that the Bishop Prosper was able to deflect the onslaught of Attila the Hun by miraculously calling for a fog to hide the city.
 The patron saint of Modena, Bishop Geminianus is also said to have performed the same miracle.

 His cult was ancient and was diffused during the eleventh to fourteenth centuries.
 Prosper was venerated in Parma, Bologna, Lucca, and other cities beyond Reggio.
 Some thirty-one churches and chapels were dedicated to him in the Middle Ages.
 However, after the Council of Trent, his cult once again was confined only to Reggio.
 The Reggio diocese celebrates his cult locally on 24 November but 25 June is his feast day on general calendars.

 The painting by Giovanni Soncini of Saints Bernard and Prosper is the only known painting by this artist.